TheOdinProject/curriculum/nodeJS/express/routing.md

 We specify that any requests with paths starting with `/authors` will be passed through `authorsRouter` for route matching.
 If our request starts with `/books`, it will skip these author routes and then check the routes in `booksRouter` instead.
 Any other requests that don't start with either of these will run through `indexRouter`.

+To test these routes, use [Postman](https://www.postman.com/downloads/) which will allow you to send `GET` and `POST` requests without the browser (we can't send `POST` requests from the browser address bar).

 ### Assignment

 <div class="lesson-content__panel" markdown="1">